 St. Vincent and the Grenadines: The Island Country

-Luxury yacht charters are the only way to truly explore St. Vincent and the Grenadines.
-Many shores can only be reached by boat.
-Adventures above and below the waterline can only be had by boat.
-Islanders have a history of boatbuilding.
+A luxury yacht charter may not be the only way to experience St. Vincent and the Grenadines, but it is the best way.
+There are amazing places, above and below the waterline, which can only be reached by boat.
+Islanders commute by boat.
+In fact, they have an impressive history of boatbuilding.
 One might say that they pioneered yachting communities hundreds of years before the phrase was coined.

 Saint Vincent and the Grenadines: Island Hopping

 This tropical island paradise is an excellent place to escape the rest of the world.
-There’s always room to anchor.
-It’s easy to picnic on a secluded beach.
 The beauty and serenity are profound.
-It’s too remote for the paparazzi.
-That’s why high-profile, high-net-worth individuals and celebrities charter here and own estates on these islands.
+It’s easy to find a secluded beach.
+Jump off the deck into the warm sea.
+Have a picnic.
+Almost everywhere is too remote for the paparazzi.
+High-profile, high-net-worth individuals and celebrities play in peace.

-Here, dozens of picturesque, uninhabited islands, are your private playground.
-Visit the main islands like Saint Vincent, Bequia and Union.
-The colorful, cultural charm of the Caribbean is enchanting.
-The locals are welcoming, you’ll make new friends.
-A wide range of destinations and activities will keep you on the go.
-Relax on organized beaches or empty beaches.
+The main islands, Saint Vincent, Bequia, Union and Carriacou, are fun to tour with a local guide and driver.
+If you like to be active, a wide range of things to see and do can keep you on the go.
 Set out on hiking and biking trails.
 Go souvenir shopping at island markets.
 Dine at exclusive restaurants or local fish fries.
 Meet talented people; artisans, craftsmen, owners, politicians, musicians and chefs, many with legendary reputations.

 Saint Vincent and the Grenadines: Geography